GPUOpen-Tools/radeon_gpu_detective/documentation/source/help_manual.rst

 Markers in progress
 """""""""""""""""""

-This section is titled ``MARKERS IN PROGRESS`` and contains information **only** about the execution markers that were in progress during the crash for each command buffer which was determined to be in flight during the crash.
+This section is titled ``MARKERS IN PROGRESS`` and contains information **only** about the execution markers that were in progress during the crash for each command buffer that was determined to be in flight during the crash.
 Here is an example for this section's contents::

     Command Buffer ID: 0x107c